-The China-Nepal Highway (also known as the Friendship Highway) is a very scenic route on the Tibetan Plateau with a length of 753 km (467 miles).
+China-Nepal Highway is the name of a very scenic drive on the Tibetan Plateau.
 It’s regarded as one of the best overland journeys on Earth.
 The road tops out at 5,260 m (17,260 ft) above the sea level.

 Pic: Christopher Yin